RobTillaart/AtomicWeight/README.md

 Returns the number of different elements found.
 Max nr of elements is hardcoded to 20.
 - **uint8_t element(uint8_t el)** access the internal list of elements by index el.
-Note: el should be between 0 and the max nr returned by **splitElements()**.
+Note: el should be between 0 and the maximum number returned by **splitElements()**.
 See example.

 #### AtomPercentage

 (0.1.4 experimental)
-- **uint32_t count(const char \* formula, const char \* el = NULL)**
+- **uint32_t count(const char \* formula, const char \* abbreviation = NULL)**
-  - If (el != NULL) returns the total atoms of one element in a formula.
+  - If (abbreviation != NULL) returns the total atoms of one element in a formula.
-  - if (el == NULL) returns the total atoms of the whole formula.
+  - if (abbreviation == NULL) returns the total atoms of the whole formula.
   - Returns 0 if it cannot parse the formula given.
-- **float atomPercentage(const char \* formula, const char \* el)**
+- **float atomPercentage(const char \* formula, const char \* abbreviation)**
 Returns atom percentage of the selected element in a formula.

+#### Conversion grams moles

+- **float moles2grams(const char \* formula, float moles = 1.0)**
+Returns the amount of grams needed for a given amount of moles.
+The default moles == 1, returns the basic conversion factor.
+- **float grams2moles(const char \* formula, float grams = 1.0)**
+Returns the amount of moles for a given amount of grams.
+The default moles == 1, returns the basic conversion factor.

+These functions can be used, e.g. if one wants to solve 2 moles of KOH into 10 litres of water to get a defined pH, now much grams I need to weigh?

 #### Weight

 The **weight(uint8_t element)** call returns the weight of a single atom (by index).
-The **weight(formula)** call is meant to calculate the weight of a molecule.
+The **weight(formula)** call is meant to calculate the weight of a molecule defined by the formula.
 A molecule is defined as one or more atoms.

-The latter function does not care about the order of the atoms.
-So "C6H6" is equal to "H6C6" or even "CCCCCCHHHHHH" or "C3H3C3H3" etc.
-Elements are defined as one or two characters long.
-The first char must be upper case, the (optional) second must be lower case.
-If no number is provided the count of 1 is assumed.

 The functions returns a float, so to get the integer weight, one should use **round()**.

 If the formula can not be parsed it will return a weight of 0.

-The **weight(formula, element)** function is meant to calculate the total weight of one element in a molecule.
+The **weight(formula, abbreviation)** function is meant to calculate the total weight of one element (by abbreviation) in a molecule.
 E.g one can weigh the H atoms in H2O (2 of 18).

 #### Formulas

+All element abbreviations are one or two characters long.
+The first char must be upper case, the (optional) second must be lower case.
+(except for element 0, n == neutronium, which is added as placeholder).
+Elements can be followed by a number indicating an amount, no number implies 1.

+Formulas do not care about the order of the atoms.
+So "C6H6" is equal to "H6C6" or even "CCCCCCHHHHHH" or "C3H3C3H3" etc.

-The weight formula parsing supports round brackets () to indicate groups in the formula.
+The formula parsing supports round brackets () to indicate groups in the formula.
+The library does **not** support square brackets to indicate a group.

+The library does **not** support \*6H20 to indicate hydration.

 Valid formula's might look like:
-- "B" = single element
+- "B" = single element, Hydrogen, 1 atom.
-- "Na" = single element
+- "Na" = single element, Sodium, 1 atom..
-- "C6" = single element, multiple times
+- "C6" = single element, multiple times, Benzene.
-- "H2SO4" compound molecule, no groups
+- "H2SO4" compound molecule, no groups (sulphuric acid).
-- "C6(COOH)2" compound molecule, with a repeating group
+- "C6(COOH)2" repeating group, (artificial example).
-- "YBa2Cu3O7" some superconductor-ish material
+- "YBa2Cu3O7" compound molecule, == some superconductor-ish material.
 - "Ba((OH)4(COOH)2)c" recursive repeating groups (artificial example).

 #### MassPercentage

-The **massPercentage(formula, element)** function can determine the percentage of the weight a selected element has in a formula, e.g. the weight of the Oxygen in **H2SO4**.
+The **massPercentage(formula, abbreviation)** function can determine the percentage of the weight a selected element has in a formula, e.g. the weight of the Oxygen in **H2SO4**.
 This is calculated by dividing the weight of the element by the total weight.